-A teaser is designed to be just that, a tease.
+Teaser bets are designed to be just that, a tease.
 This type of bet offers the player the chance to effectively buy points, in exchange for pairing at least two bets together.
 Both bets must win (as in a parlay), however, if one bet pushes in a teaser, usually the entire bet is declared a push.

-Many first time bettors view teasers as easy money, and it’s easy to see why.
+Many first-time bettors view teasers as easy money, and it’s easy to see why.
 After all, how often do games come in right on the spread, or darn close to it?
 A teaser is basically a bet that two (or more) teams will come within a touchdown of covering the spread.
 What’s not to love, right?

 A standard teaser offers seven points on football spreads, and five points on totals.
 The odds vary but are usually no better than -120 for a two team teaser.
 Many books offer five, six, or even seven+ team teasers, and many places also offer teasers that allow 10+ points to be added to your team.

 There are many different sports betting sites operating today.
 Likewise, there are many different types of teaser bets offered online.

-The most basic teasers are two team teasers that offer seven points on sides and five on totals.
+The most basic teasers are two-team teasers that offer seven points on sides and five on totals.
 This means you can either add seven points to the underdog, or subtract seven from the favorite, or you can either add or subtract five points from the total to help increase your chances of a win.

-However, there are of course three team teasers, there are teasers that offer more or less points, there are teasers that count pushes as a loss, and many, many more.
+However, there are of course three-team teasers, there are teasers that offer more or less points, there are teasers that count pushes as a loss, and many, many more.
 An article dealing with every type of teaser would read more like a novel, and new options pop up from time to time amongst the more aggressive books.

-Example of a basic strategy teaser: Any game that, when teased, causes the favorite’s spread to cross through the “3” and the “7” or the underdog to also cross through the “3” and the “7” as well.
+An example of a basic strategy teaser would be any game that, when teased, causes the favorite’s spread to cross through the ‘3’ and the ‘7’ or the underdog to also cross through the ‘3’ and the ‘7’ as well.
 These teasers can include any combination of favorites with a spread of -9.5, -9, -8.5, -8, or -7.5 and any underdogs with a spread of +.5, +1, +1.5, +2, and +2.5.

 If you’re interested in a big payday, parlays are probably a better bet for you.
-However, if you’re looking for more of a “sure thing” then teasers may be correct.
+However, if you’re looking for more of a ‘sure thing’, then teasers may be correct.